armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 ## Early access features enabled manually

 ### **New**: Pipeline Triggers: only cache enabled pipelines with enabled triggers of specific types.
-Enabling this flag may allow Echo to better utilize it’s cache, improving overall pipeline trigger performance for frequently used pipelines
+Enabling this flag may allow Echo to better utilize it’s cache, improving overall pipeline trigger performance for frequently used pipelines.
+See (https://github.com/spinnaker/echo/pull/1292) for more information regarding this feature flag.

 ### **New**: Option to disable healthcheck for Google provider
 Added the option to disable the healthcheck for Google provider similar to AWS and Kubernetes.